mediocregopher/radix/README.md

 * A redis cluster node listening on port 7001, handling slots 8192 through 16383

+* A redis server listening on port 8000

+* A redis server listening on port 8001, slaved to the one on 8000

+* A redis sentinel listening on port 28000, watching the one on port 8000 as a master named `test`.

 The slot number are particularly important as the tests for the cluster package do some trickery which depends on certain keys being assigned to certain nodes

+You can do `make start` and `make stop` to automatically start and stop a test environment matching these requirements.

 ## Why is this V2?